Think you have your oral health all figured out? Take our mini-quiz to determine whether you know the truth behind common dental misconceptions.

 Brushing your teeth twice a day is enough to maintain good oral hygiene

 False.
 While brushing your teeth at least twice a day is essential to good oral hygiene, brushing alone only removes up to 70% of bad bacteria and can’t protect your teeth from the buildup of plaque or the breakdown of tooth enamel.
-Flossing and using antibacterial mouthwash are also essential parts of your daily hygiene routine.
-Make sure you brush your tongue as well, and floss thoroughly to keep your gums healthy and reach the spaces between your teeth.
+Flossing and using antibacterial mouthwashes are also essential parts of your daily hygiene routine.
+Make sure you brush your tongue as well and floss thoroughly to keep your gums healthy and reach the spaces between your teeth.

 Bleeding gums is a bad sign